rahul22mrk/job-discovery-platform/docs/architecture/scalability.md

 - Timeout
 - Retry
 - Backoff
-- Rate limits
+- Rate limiting
 - Failure isolation

+A failed page should not block unrelated pages.

 ---

-# 13. Extraction Scalability
+# 15. Extraction Scalability

-Extraction can be CPU-intensive.

-Basic HTML extraction may be relatively cheap.

-AI-assisted extraction can be significantly more expensive.

-Therefore AI processing should be isolated.

-Possible flow:

-    Normal Extraction
+Extraction has different resource requirements.

+Simple extraction:

+    HTML
       ↓
-    Successful
+    Parser
       ↓
-    Store

-If uncertain:

-    AI Extraction
+    Text

+is relatively lightweight.

+AI-assisted extraction can be more expensive.

+Therefore AI processing should be selective.

+Preferred approach:

+    Page
       ↓
-    Validation
+    Deterministic Extraction
       ↓
-    Store

-AI should be used selectively rather than automatically for every page.
+    Confidence Check
+      ↓
+    AI Only If Needed

+This controls both compute and AI cost.

 ---

-# 14. Database Scalability
+# 16. Database Scalability

-PostgreSQL should be the initial source of truth.
+PostgreSQL should remain the initial source of truth.

 Before introducing another database, optimize PostgreSQL using: